 - 1. Know central theme. - 2.
 What are talking points to make your case? - 3.
 Add personal stories. - 4.
-Conversationally talk through what you are going to say and have it transcribed.
-Then edit and tighten.
-Or... - 5.
+Conversational talk through what you are going to say, then write that down, or - 5.
 Have strong outline, and at least script opening and close. - 6.
 Talk through your speech and record.
 Transcribe and use as a script. - 7.
 Ultimately, you will not read your speech.
 You will use the transcript to tighten, edit, add more dramatic adverbs and adjectives, action words, then - 8.
 Add visuals. - 9.
 PowerPoint is NOT how you write your speech.

-Inside Secret 16.
-Once you have your speech with the slides, rehearse.
+Inside Secret 16: Once you have your speech with the slides, rehearse.

 You are busy; build rehearsal into your everyday life.
-Tell each story at the dinner table, at the water fountain.
+Tell each story at the dinner talk, at the water fountain.
 Practice to your assistant, or try them out at a staff meeting.

-Inside Secret 17.
-Now it is time for the delivery.
+Inside Secret 17: Now it is time for the delivery.